Gemmstone/PyNGtuber/README.md

 -   Per layer animations and settings
 -   HTML, CSS and JS Code editor
 -   GIF support!
+-   Face Tracking!
+(Sadly, not available in the windows version for now. :(​ ) And so much more!

 ## Contributions
 If you're interested in contributing to this project or checking out the code, feel free to get involved.
 Contributions are highly appreciated!